partcoffee/uni/_case/portfolio.md

 ## Alternative approach

 <p class="pull">This site was certainly not the plan all along, and I did have several different approaches in mind.
 I have been experimenting with cover-pages, one-page layouts and similar design propositions to this one.
 However, subjectively and based on colleague feedback, this seemed to be the best approach to highlight all my work in a structured and efficient manner.
-The blank canvas should give each project the attention it deserves, while simutanously giving me the freedom to be as brief or as thorough as appropriate.<span>The <a href="/workflow-and-sketchbook">workflow & sketchbook</a>-section highlights how I work</span></p>
+The blank canvas should give each project the attention it deserves, while simutanously giving me the freedom to be as brief or as thorough as I have to.<span>The <a href="/workflow-and-sketchbook">workflow & sketchbook</a>-section highlights how I work</span></p>

 I have included some different approaches as screenshots, but live examples are available upon request.
-I also have a couple of more screenshots from my process under <a href="/secondary">secondary work</a>.
-These are all fully responsive and should function well in all modern browsers &mdash; but that's a given these days.
+You can see more examples under <a href="/secondary">secondary work</a>.
+These are all fully responsive and should function well in all modern browsers.

 <div class="div"></div>